 Whole School Themes and Special Days

-A series of subject ‘theme days’ take place during the academic year which are either linked to current issues or guided by the subject co-ordinator.
-This enables us to look at current issues; religions; famous people; artists etc. These days also provided us with a great opportunity to develop cross curricular work; enter competitions; develop projects and work with external providers (such as Waitrose or Local Theatres); celebrating religious festivals; national days of interest or developing topics suggested by the pupils via the School Council.
+A series of subject ‘theme days’ take place during the academic year which are either linked to current issues or guided by the subject coordinator.
+This enables us to look at religions; famous people; artists; current issues etc. These days also provide us with a great opportunity to develop cross curricular work; enter competitions; develop projects and work with external providers; celebrate religious festivals; national days of interest or develop topics suggested by the pupils via the School Council.

-We regularly hold special days to reflect real time/life events, invite visitors to our classes/assemblies and participate in visits.
+We regularly hold special days to reflect real time/life events, invite visitors to our classes/assemblies and participate in visits to promote British values.

 We strongly believe that children are learners both in and out of school.
-Therefore we encourage learning at home; organise a range of experiences including visits to places of educational interest, making use of our two minibuses; and invite specialists into school.
-We offer extra curricular activities and children in year 4 and year 6 participate in residential trips.
+Therefore we encourage learning at home; organise a range of experiences including visits to places of educational interest and invite specialists into school.
+We offer extra-curricular activities and children in Years 4 and 6 participate in residential trips.